 What I optimistically think I will end up with are short but insightful vignettes of life.
-The ramblings, mid-life assumptions and truths of “my-world” honed by experience, tribulations and incredibly stupid decisions.
-Since everyone knows I am fond of assigning short and pointed phrases or words that get right to my points or ideas (laughing), I have decided for the remainder of 2014 to have a one-word theme: GROW.
+The ramblings, mid-life assumptions and truths of “my-world” honed by my own experiences, tribulations, and incredibly stupid decisions.
+Since everyone knows I am fond of assigning short and pointed phrases or words that get right to my points or ideas (laughing), I have decided for the remainder of 2014 to have a one-word theme: This one is the word GROW.

 It seems unfair to me that experience, in some situations, actually does more to stifle a good time than to play saxophone for it.
 When you’re 20, life is all conga’s and bongo’s; at 50, it’s a tambourine baby.
 Now even the perpetually young Dick Clark has euphemistically walked-the-plank of the USS Minnow along with dozens of my other childhood benchmarks, all being replaced by their Generation X versions of which I seem less and less connected.
 Growth is not always appealing.